-Translations is a series of works in Japanese paper, shellac, and gold leaf.
+Translations is a series of works in Japanese paper, shellac, and gold leaf begun in 2017.

 contact for acquisition inquiries, further information, and high-res images of the work